Why Schools Are Adopting Chatbots in 2026

 Schools face a unique communication challenge: they serve multiple audiences simultaneously — prospective families, current parents, students, staff, and community members — each with different questions, different languages, and different expectations for response time.
 The administrative burden is enormous and growing.

-A 2025 EdTech survey found that school administrators spend 35-45% of their time answering repetitive questions: school hours, enrollment deadlines, bus routes, lunch menus, event dates, and policy clarifications.
+A 2025 EDUCAUSE survey found that school administrators spend 35-45% of their time answering repetitive questions: school hours, enrollment deadlines, bus routes, lunch menus, event dates, and policy clarifications.
 During admissions season, this percentage spikes to 60-70% as the same questions flood in from hundreds of prospective families.

 The Numbers Behind the Problem